Sergey0101010/InterviewQuestions/java8to21.md

 A sequenced collection is a Collection which elements have a defined encounter order.
 A sequenced collection has first and last elements and every element between them has successors and predecessors

-## What methods do sequenced collections have
+## What methods do sequenced collections have?

 ``` java
 interface SequencedCollection<E> extends Collection<E> {